Terez18/Election_Analysis/README.md

 		# For each row in the CSV file.
     	for row in reader:
 		```
-       - Votes counted to reach at the total number of 369,711.
-It is possible to use also another shorter version for this total_votes += 1.
+    - Votes counted to reach a total number of 369,711.
+It is possible to use another shorter version for this: total_votes += 1.

 		```
 		# Add to the total vote count
         total_votes = total_votes + 1
 		```

 - The county results were:
   - Jefferson county received 10.5% of the votes and 38,855 number of votes.
   - Denver county received 82.8% of the votes and 306,055 number of votes.
   - Arapahoe county received 6.7% of the votes and 24,801 number of votes.

 	- To calculate the data by county, a list[] and a dictionary{} were created.
 		```